24 hours / 7 days

 Landlord rights and obligations in relation to bond

-The landlord has the right to take a damage bond at the start of the tenancy.
-Where the rent is less than $350 per week, the bond cannot exceed more than one month’s rent.
-If the rent is over $350 per week or the property is the landlord’s principal place of residence, there is no limit on the bond amount.
+A landlord may require payment of a bond at the start of a tenancy.
+Where the rent is less than $900 per week, the bond cannot be more than one month’s rent.
+However, if the weekly rent is more than $900, there is no limit on the bond amount.

 The bond must be lodged with the Residential Tenancies Bond Authority (RTBA).